yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II.md

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-Quantum-Computation-and-Topological-Quantum-Computation-II/assets/fusion-diagrams.png" alt="Braiding and fusion diagram examples" width="70%">

-Two particles can also meet together or stem from vacuum (particle can be it's own anti-particle) like real particles, commonly denoted as $1​$.
+Two particles can also meet together or stem from vacuum (particle can be it's own anti-particle) like real particles, commonly denoted as $1$.
 However, diagrams like in (e) are not considered just yet.

+## Braiding Diagram

 # Braiding as Quantum Computer